muromec/blog/about.rst

 Working on so different projects gives me understanding of some similarity of core concepts across all well-designed systems.

+In 2014 I have built a number of libraries and web services that relied on Ukrainian national cryptography (ECC DSTU 4145) and PKI infrastracture, including OAuth2 gateware, in-group voting service, libraries implementing this standards and tax declaration signing app.
+Most of this is open-sourced at http://github.com/dstucrypt/.

 Life
 -----